mercmobily/simpledblayer/README.md

 THe critical line is this:

+      var DbLayer = SimpleDbLayer.extend( SimpleDbLayerMongo, { db: db } );

+Which can also be written as:

       var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );

+In this case, you need to also require `simpledeclare` like this: `var declare = require('simpledeclare');`.
+For first-class, close-to-metal OOP in Javascript have a look at [simpledeclare](https://github.com/mercmobily/simpleDeclare), which is what SimpleDbLayer uses.

 Here you are creating a constructor function called `DbLayer`, whose prototype will be the merge of `SimpleDbLayer` (the basic functionalities), `SimpleDbLayerMongo` (the db-specific functions) and a plain object `{db: db }` (used to set the `db` attribute to the database connection)..